chaitali-gaikwad/SnapMatter/README.md

 # SnapMatter
-This application detects text from an image
+This application detects text from an image.
 Following are the salient features:
 1. User can **_Snap_** a photo.
 2.	**_Select from Gallery/File Manager_** option is available too.